simvue-io/python-api/README.md

 ## Usage example
 ```
-from simtrack import Simtrack
+from simvue import Simvue

 ...

 # Using a context manager means that the status will be set to completed automatically
-with Simtrack() as run:
+with Simview() as run:

     # Specify a run name, metadata (dict), tags (list), description, folder
     run.init('example-run-name',